jakelazaroff/relate/README.md

 The value of each collection key must be an array that contains the collection items.
 Each item must have a property `id` with a value unique within the collection (so there could be an item in `songs` and `artists` with an `id` of `1`, but not two items in `artists`).
 Passing an `id` to `Collection.get` returns the item with that ID in that collection.

 Each item has a method `get` that will return either the value of the property passed, or the related item from its collection.
-Calling `get('artists')` on a song will return its related artist,, while calling `get('name')` on that artist will return its name.
+Calling `get('artists')` on a song will return its related artist, while calling `get('name')` on that artist will return its name.

 If one of the Item methods already exists as a property on your items, it'll be overwritten.
 To prevent this, you can set `Relate.Item.prefix`.
 Relate will create that property on each item and mix the methods in there.